arthurandreev/Ui.Selenium.TestProject/README.md

 ## MVP
 - Navigation and manipulation of web elements
-- Have test setup and test teardown that are run after each scenario
+- Have test setup and test teardown that are run before and after each scenario
 - Have one specflow feature with at least 2 scenarios

 ## Possible Extensions: